walasek/node-binary-encoder/README.md

 ## Goal

-Encoding data in raw buffers is a difficult task especially in terms of description of the encoding end decoding process.
+Encoding data in raw buffers is a difficult task especially in terms of description of the encoding and decoding process.
 This project aims to deliver tools for easy description of data structures that can be encoded into raw buffers, and decoded from raw buffers and data streams.

 ## Installation